-The point of purchase is emotional.
-Especially for someone buying a home.
+The point of purchase is emotional—especially for someone buying a home.
 There can be moments of euphoria.
 There can be feelings of doubt.
 Sometimes all at the same time.

-This makes it a huge opportunity to make them feel appreciated and looked after.
+But this makes it a huge opportunity to make them feel appreciated and looked after.

-People buy a house for many fantastic reasons.
+People buy a home for many fantastic reasons.
 But by the point of decision, the forest can be lost for the trees.
-It can be helpful to assume most new home buyers will at least unconsciously ask themselves, “Am I making the right decision?”
+It can be helpful to assume most new home buyers will at least unconsciously ask themselves, “Am I making the right decision?“

 As the provider of their very own home builder customer experience, it’s your job to delight buyers even at the point of sale.
 Aside from securing the sale, raising the likelihood of referrals, and turning a customer into a brand evangelist, there are good reasons to be deliberate with your decision-making phase.
 Things like: